thoughtworksarts/thoughtworksarts.github.io/app/_posts/2021-04-16-continuous-integration-toolkit-for-artists.markdown

 {% include image file='birds-of-british-empire.jpg'
    class='no-border'
-   alt='Preliminary experiments from Birds of the British Empire' %}
+   alt='Three images of birds created as preliminary experiments, each bird with two heads' %}
 > The museum is… not so much the space for the representation of art history as a machine to produce and stage the new art of today—in other words, to produce "today” as such.
 In this sense, the museum produces, for the first time, the effect of presence, of looking alive.<br><span class='quotee'>— Boris Groys, On The New</span>

 Working with Thoughtworks developers we used [Continuous Integration (CI)](https://en.wikipedia.org/wiki/Continuous_integration) techniques to link together and automate our codebases, so that when for example I make changes to one Machine Learning algorithm the whole system can run end-to-end and generate new results.